zaynetro/zaynetro.com/content/post/what-is-deno/index.md

 +++
 author = "Roman Zaynetdinov"
 date = 2023-03-06T12:00:00+03:00
-title = "What is Deno?"
-description = "Deno is an alternative runtime for JavaScript.
+title = "What is Deno and how to use its sandbox?" description = "Deno is an alternative runtime for JavaScript.
 It comes with TypeScript support and a sandbox out of the box." draft = false